Prompt Engineering for GTM Automation: Practical Patterns That Work

 - A/B test results if available

 Store prompts in your repository alongside the agent configuration.
-When something goes wrong — and it will — you need to be able to pinpoint exactly which prompt change caused the regression and roll back immediately.
+When something goes wrong, you need to be able to pinpoint exactly which prompt change caused the regression and roll back immediately.

 Prompt Libraries